 Productivity Software

 When you make your livelihood on a computer, backups are more important than ever.
-We fully spell out backup options for Mac, Windows, and online backup in our roundups.
-Carbon Copy Cloner is a good alternative and offers an Online Gift Store as does Backblaze and Acronis Cyber Protect.
+Carbon Copy Cloner is a good alternative and offers an Online Gift Store as does Backblaze and Acronis True Image.

 Developers often use a lot of passwords.
 A password manager is an essential security precaution, encouraging them to use a different complex, secure password for every site.
 Two of our favorites are LastPass and Dashlane, which require a subscription, though gift cards are available (LastPass, Dashlane).